Bandung: Culture

+Music

+Bandung is one of the cities in Indonesia with a rich musical history, known for traditional instruments such as the Angklung, Suling, and Kacapi, which are commonly used in Tembang Sunda.
+Since the Dutch colonial era, Bandung has been the center of music in Indonesia.
+Bandung has notable UNESCO with creative cities with specially music band is majority founded over there.

+Bands such as Kahitna, The Changcuters, SM*SH, Yovie & Nuno, Noah, and Project Pop were founded and established in Bandung.

 Sports

 Bandung is the home of Persib Bandung, a professional football club currently competing in the highest tier of Indonesian football, the Liga 1.
 Bandung is also home of Prawira Bandung (ex Garuda Bandung), a professional basketball club currently competes in the Indonesian Basketball League, with its home games in the GOR Citra Arena.
 The roads leading up to Lembang and Dago are popular routes for mountain cycling on weekends, as Jalan Ir.
-H. Djuanda is zoned as car-free on Sunday mornings.
+H. Djuanda and Jalan Buah Batu is zoned as car-free on Sunday mornings.

 Other popular sports in Bandung include badminton and golf, with several golf courses surrounding the city.

 Media

 Bandung has several local daily newspapers, including Pikiran Rakyat, Galamedia, and Tribun Jabar.
 Several local television stations operate in Bandung, including TVRI Jawa Barat (a public regional station serving West Java, which headquartered in the city), Bandung TV, MQTV and PJTV.
 Many radio stations, such as Ardan FM, KLCBS, MQFM and OZ Radio, also broadcast from Bandung.

 The city of Bandung was featured in the 9th and 10th leg of the American reality series The Amazing Race 23.